Premium & Personalized

 Recommend to everyone who need dentures.

-If you are having any teeth extracted before getting complete dentures, then they will act as a sort of bandage while wearing them on your first day.
+If you are having any teeth extracted before getting full dentures, then they will act as a sort of bandage while wearing them on your first day.
 You will need to keep them in for a full 24 hours, even while you sleep.
-After the initial 24 hours, you can use your dentures normally, and we recommend that you take your dentures out before going to sleep so you can clean them and allow your gums to rest and stay healthy.
+After the initial 24 hours, you can use your dentures normally, and we recommend that you take your full dentures out before going to sleep so you can clean them and allow your gums to rest and stay healthy.

-If the dentures are properly made and fitted in the mouth, it should take approximately 30 days for a patient to get used to their new dentures.
+If the full dentures are properly made and fitted in the mouth, it should take approximately 30 days for a patient to get used to their new dentures.
 During this time, the patient will need to learn how to eat and speak with their new dentures, and can expect some soreness in the gums during the first couple of weeks.
-Be patient during this process as it will all pass as your mouth gets used to the dentures.
+Be patient during this process as it will all pass as your mouth gets used to the full dentures.

-Statistics have shown that complete dentures last anywhere from 5 to 10 years, but can last up to 15 years if properly cared for.
+Statistics have shown that full dentures last anywhere from 5 to 10 years, but can last up to 15 years if properly cared for.
 Over the lifespan of the dentures, both the gums and dentures will undergo changes that will cause the dentures to not fit as they once did and look misplaced in the mouth.
 They will need to undergo regular maintenance through relining and rebasing.